-- demonstrate knowledge and skills required to perform clinical laboratory tests to the satisfaction of the employer. - 2. obtain a passing grade on a national certifying examination. - meet industry expectations with regards to skills, knowledge and safe work habits.
+- 1. demonstrate knowledge and skills required to perform clinical laboratory tests to the satisfaction of the employer. - 2. obtain a passing grade on a national certifying examination. - 3. meet industry expectations with regards to skills, knowledge and safe work habits. - 4. demonstrate effective interpersonal communication skills in professional settings.